-- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the Drug List.
+- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the "Drug List."
+In some cases, you may be able to obtain a drug that is not on the "Drug List."
+For more information, please see Chapter 9.

-Section 3.2 There are six "cost-sharing tiers" for drugs on the Drug List
+Section 3.2 There are six "cost-sharing tiers for drugs on the "Drug List"

-Every drug on the plan's Drug List is in one of six cost-sharing tiers.
+Every drug on the plan's "Drug List" is in one of six cost-sharing tiers.
 In general, the higher the cost-sharing tier, the higher your cost for the drug:

-• Tier 1 includes Preferred Generic drugs.
+- Tier 1 includes Preferred Generic drugs.
 (Lowest cost tier.)

 - Tier 2 includes Generic drugs.

 - Tier 3 includes Preferred Brand drugs.

 - Tier 4 includes Non-Preferred Brand drugs.

 - Tier 5 includes Specialty Tier drugs.
 (Highest cost tier.)

 - Tier 6 includes Supplemental Drugs

-To find out which cost-sharing tier your drug is in, look it up in the plan's Drug List.
+To find out which cost-sharing tier your drug is in, look it up in the plan's "Drug List."